andrhamm/strider/README.md

   - Smart dice rolls with [dddice](https://dddice.com/product/HSX-0001) integration for sweet 3D graphics and sound
   - Chat-bot and/or command-line style UX
   - Campaign map
-  - Strider mode gameplay with smart telling & lore tables
+  - Strider mode gameplay with smart telling & lore tables including a fun “CCG / gard game” spin on the UI/UX to help player understand what actions are available to them at any given time
   - Prototype for local AI Loremaster assistant
   - Logging of all actions and events with "undo" & "redo" support
 - **Beta and beyond...**